MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 ### [Pay As You Go](#tab/tabid-paygo)

-The Pay-as-you-go plan consists of *a la carte* access to trapped ion quantum computers and simulators, charged on a resource-usage model.
+The Pay-as-you-go plan consists of *a la carte* access to the trapped ion quantum computer and simulator, charged on a resource-usage model.

 |Pricing | Use is charged based on the number of QGSs executed + Azure infrastructure costs |
 |---|---|